Key Points

 - Gain weight

-- Spend more time being quiet and less time crying when he’s awake
+- Spend more time being quiet and less time crying when they’re awake

 - Have a better chance at breastfeeding